2020 – 2021 ACCOMPLISHMENTS

 Science Olympiad Team

-Science Olympiad team for a 6th place finish at the regional competition.
+Science Olympiad team had a 6th place finish at the regional competition.
 They will be competing at the state competition in April.
 Medal winners were Shane Wolff, Gurnoor Othie, Owen Meo, Aaron Pham, Sarthak Kandelwhal and Matt Tang.

-What’s So Cool About Manufacturing
+STEM Design Challenge: What’s So Cool About Manufacturing

 PMEA District 12 String Festival